Having lived first in Europe and then in the United States, do you think that the way in which people relate to art is different in both continents?

 Now a days, with websites like the google art project or the Met Museum or even Instagram everyone has access to the same archives of art history and contemporary imagery, I feel like attitudes are becoming quite similar, and people, especially the youth who is used to seeing all kinds of content at the same time have a pretty similar way to relate.
 I think it’s a good thing because important ideas are being shared and people are looking to the future creating their own expression and representations.

 Your most popular series is B4-XVI beforesixteen, where, in your own words, you highlight “an invisible dialogue between hip hop and art before the 16th century”.
 How did you come up with this idea?

-Through small details that I noticed and found quite funny.
+Through small details that I noticed and found interesting.
 In fact, one of the first ones to call my attention was on a 15th century Spanish painting by Aragón: there was a character on it that had a headdress quite similar to the caps sported by rappers today.
 Then there was the blessing sign that Christ makes by stretching out the thumb and the fingers, which is repeated in a vast number of images until we get to Kanye West.
-I started collecting all those paintings including details that reminded me of something from current times.
+I started collecting all those ancient pieces including details that reminded me of something from current times.
 But there are still many I haven’t used yet, because I only wanted to use those equivalences in which the connection came to mind right away.